-The functional discriminant model in (\ref{eq:pen_cov_est}) relies on the precomputation of the empirical covariance function, which is general not possible for dense functional data supported on multidimensional domains and is ultimately not possible in our application setting.
-We therefore propose a direct regularized approach to estimating $\beta^0$ that does not rely on the precomputation of the empirical covariance.
+The functional discriminant model in equation (\ref{eq:pen_cov_est}) requires precomputing the empirical covariance function, which is generally not possible for dense functional data supported on multidimensional domains and is ultimately not feasible in our application setting.
+We therefore propose a direct regularized approach to estimating $\beta^0$.
 This will be possible thanks to the following simple observation.
-As noted for instance in \textcite{Delaigle2012}, the discriminant direction $\beta^0$ can be equivalently characterized as the solution to the minimization problem
+As noted for instance in \textcite{delaigle2012achieving}, the discriminant direction $\beta^0$ can be equivalently characterized as the solution to the minimization problem

-where $Y$ is an auxiliary scalar random variable such that $Y = -\frac{1}{\pi_1}$ if $G = g_1$ and $Y_2 = \frac{1}{\pi_2}$ otherwise.
-In other words, the classification problem considered can be reformulated into a functional regression problem.
-This motivates the adoption of a least-squares approach to estimating $\beta^0$, based on the empirical counterpart of the objective function in (\ref{eq:exp_ls}), where an additional differential regularization term is introduced to incorporate information on the geometric domain $\M$ and overcome the ill-posedness of the problem.
-In the multivariate setting, analogous least-squares formulations have also been adopted, for instance, in \textcite{Mai2012,Gaynanova2020}.
+where $Y$ is an auxiliary scalar random variable such that $Y = -\frac{1}{\pi_1}$ if $G = 1$ and $Y = \frac{1}{\pi_2}$ otherwise.
+In other words, the classification problem considered can be reformulated as a functional regression problem.
+This motivates the adoption of a least-squares approach to estimating $\beta^0$, based on the empirical counterpart of the objective function in equation (\ref{eq:exp_ls}), where an additional differential regularization term is introduced to incorporate information on the geometric domain $\M$ and overcome the ill-posedness of the problem.
+For multivariate data, analogous least-squares formulations have also been adopted, for instance, in \textcite{hastie1994flexible,mai2012direct,gaynanova2020prediction}.